seema-kri/Emergency-Room-Operations-Patient-Flow-Dashboard/README.md

 ## 📊 Project Overview

-This project demonstrates **end-to-end hospital data analysis** to optimize **Emergency Room (ER) operations**.
-I designed an **interactive Excel dashboard** to help hospital management:

-- Monitor patient flow and wait times
-- Track key operational KPIs
-- Improve patient satisfaction through actionable insights

-It’s a perfect showcase for **data cleaning, modeling, visualization, and operational analytics skills** — exactly what recruiters look for in a data analyst intern.
+This project is an **end-to-end healthcare data analytics** solution focused on analyzing Emergency Room (ER) operations.
+The goal is to help hospital stakeholders monitor **patient flow, wait times, service efficiency, and patient satisfaction** using **SQL for data processing** and **Excel for dashboarding**.

+The project demonstrates the complete **data analytics lifecycle** — from raw CSV data ingestion and cleaning to KPI analysis and interactive dashboard creation.

 ---

+##🎯 Business Objectives

+-Monitor ER performance using clear, measurable KPIs -Identify delays and bottlenecks in patient flow -Analyze patient demographics and department referrals -Enable data-driven decisions for operational improvement

 ## 🎯 Key KPIs & Insights